zimmal-adnan/MPU6050/README.md

 ## A code written in the Arduino IDE using C++ for an MPU6050 sensor that controls LEDs, servo motors and a fan

-Controlling lights, fan, servos and any other component as you like using hand gestures with this code.
-This project uses an MPU6050 sensor with an in-built accelerometer and gyroscope to detect gestures based on specific values of the accelerometer and/or gyroscope.
+Control lights, fans, servos, and more with hand gestures!
+This Arduino-based project uses the MPU6050 sensor (with built-in accelerometer and gyroscope) to detect motions like swipes, tilts, and lifts.
+It is beginner-friendly and perfect for DIY smart home systems, IoT prototypes, or accessibility tech.
+Unlike voice control, the system can work silently.
+The code translates sensor data into real-world actions such as, adjusting LEDs, servo-controlled curtains or the fan.

 ## Features
 * Gesture Recognition – Swipe, tilt, and lift detection